devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 _Figure 19: Bloc and Wisgen Widget Tree [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

-These are the _Events_ that can be sent to the BLoC by the UI.
+These are the "_Events_" that can be sent to the BLoC by the UI.
 Again, this is very similar to the _Actions_ in our Redux implementation:

 ```dart
 @immutable